COMMERCIAL VEHICLE ACCIDENT LAWYER IN HOUSTON

 In terms of car accidents in Houston, TX, one of the biggest issues we see is excessive speeding.
 Increased speeds increase the risk of the driver losing control of the vehicle and causing a car wreck.

 Our Houston car wreck lawyers see how devastating car or truck accidents can be when someone chooses to disobey the law and drive negligently.

 As commercial drivers are often on the road for long periods of time, it is not uncommon for them to get distracted.
 Anything that diverts the driver’s attention, like texting, for example, is defined as a distraction by the FMCSA.

 Commercial vehicle accidents are different from typical car accidents because there may be multiple liable parties involved.
-Attorneys Reich & Binstock will look for other variables that may have contributed to the accident, including:
+Attorneys Reich & Binstock will look for other variables that may have contributed to the accident, including the following.

 The company that is responsible for the commercial vehicle is also responsible for ensuring an experienced and qualified crew of mechanics.
 However, the mechanics themselves are responsible for the work that they perform on the vehicle.
 If the work performed on the vehicle by the mechanic proves to be faulty, they might be held partially responsible for the accident and your injuries.

 Houston car accidents due to mechanical issues, whether this is transmission problems or faulty brakes, occur more often than you’d think.
 Faulty equipment isn’t an excuse for those driving commercial vehicles.
 Our Houston car accident attorneys will help ensure you recover compensation from the negligent party.

 If the manufacturer of the commercial vehicle in question does not provide the company with a safe vehicle, they may also be held liable.
 Commercial vehicles like semi-trucks and buses are complicated machines and should be put together in a careful and exact manner to ensure safety.
 Flaws in the design or construction of the vehicle as well as faulty parts can certainly contribute to an accident.